jeju5/management/cs/aws/aws_developer.md

    * S3 performance update
      * 3500 put/sec
      * 5500 get/sec
-     * AWS updated its bucket performance. you don't need to randomize object key prefix to enhance s3 performance.
+     * AWS updated its bucket performance. and you don't need to randomize object key prefix to enhance s3 performance.
    * S3 101 Summary
      * s3 is object based
      * unlimited storage but each file should be 0byte - 5TB